veselosky/veselosky.me/content/media/value-of-social-media.md

 ---
 guid: "urn:UUID:37ce972c-a90e-4ec4-b66b-60a749dd6e37"
 itemtype: Item/Page/Article
-Published: 2010-01-12
+published: 2010-01-12
-Category: Media
-Title: The Real Value of Social Media is its Weakness
+title: The Real Value of Social Media is its Weakness
 ---

-# The Real Value of Social Media is its Weakness

 Many still doubt the utility of social media.
 I myself was among the doubters until I was forced onto Twitter and Facebook to test the social